-This ecologically and historically significant area located just east of Ray Gibbon Drive includes the White Spruce Forest, designated as a Municipal Historic Resource.
-Many of the trees are well over 100 years old, providing habitat for a variety of birds, mammals, plants, and amphibians.
+The Grey Nuns White Spruce Forest is an ecologically and historically significant area located just east of Ray Gibbon Drive.
+This designated Municipal Historic Resource is the home of many trees that are well over 100 years old, and which provide a habitat for a variety of birds, mammals, plants, and amphibians.

 - Pick up after your pet

 - Natural areas may contain hazardous conditions, so use at your own risk